samgoree/samgoree.github.io/_posts/2017-12-1-Sonic Primitives.md

 These ideas about music and sound are nothing new.
 The idea of creating sounds by adding sine waves together, called additive synthesis, is one of the fundamental ideas behind electronic music.
 Spectralist composers of the late 20th century like Tristan Murail and Gerard Grisey summed together sounds to approximate recordings, however they used Fourier analysis to split up the sounds into their component sine waves, then orchestrated the sine waves to create an acoustic depiction of the recorded sound.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X6S7W8BkKmw?rel=0" frameborder="0" allowfullscreen></iframe>

+From another area of 20th century music, the idea of constructing sounds out of random clouds of smaller components is a big theme in the music of Georgiy Ligeti and Iannis Xenakis.
+Xenakis, in particular, would probably have been fond of this way of constructing what he called "second order sonorities" or sounds built out of other sounds.
+At some point, I'll post the thesis I wrote for my music major, which was on his music.

 Anyway, feel free to clone my github repo and try for yourself!
 Be warned that each of the hundreds of sine waves may take upwards of a minute to be optimized.
 There may be use for a GPU to speed up the computation, but I am fine waiting, for the moment.
 If you are interested in my work but aren't a programmer, send me an email at the address in the sidebar!
 If there's interest, I will look into making an application like Primitive for non-programmers to use.